 Affiliate Link looks like the following:

-Amazon is the largest 3rd party online marketplaces used by both individual as well as businesses.
+Amazon is the largest 3rd party online marketplaces used by both individuals as well as businesses.
 The site is available in many different countries and languages and is the fourth most valuable company in the world.
-There are more than dozen of Amazon storefront website around the world.
-They charges its third-party merchants a referral fee for each sale which is a percentage of the sales price.
+There are more than dozen of Amazon storefront websites around the world.
+It charges its third-party merchants a referral fee for each sale which is a percentage of the sales price.

-Abandon means to give up or discontinue any interested thing because of discouragement.
-You will probably have heard the term ‘shopping cart abandonment’ during shopping time as a shop owner or as a customer.
+Abandon means to give up or discontinue any interesting thing because of discouragement.
+You will probably have heard the term ‘shopping cart abandonment during shopping time as a shop owner or as a customer.
 The statistics of abandonment can help sellers to understand customer behavior and observe common points at which the abandonment occurs.

 Analytics is the most commonly used terms in eCommerce and website building.
 Marketing organizations use analytics to determine the outcomes of campaigns or offers and to guide decisions for investment and consumer targeting.
 Through analytics you can get basic data such as the number of visitors to a particular page to more in depth observations such as the amount of visitors that exit after seeing a pop up.

 Analytics provide a picture how visitors behave before and during the time they visit a website.
 It can also help a shop owner to understand the weak or strong points of their website, and make improvements of the shop to increase conversions.